-The recognition of environmental awareness in an automotive industry has been a big concern [1].
-It is acknowledged that the automotive industry is a considerable economic force in the world so that they are supposed to responsible for global air pollution.
-The automotive industry in Indonesia is dominated by the motorcycle industry.
-Based on the sales report at the first semester of 2019, motorcycle sales is fifth time higher than car sales [2].
-Together with car, motorcycle industry contributes 5.44% of the nation's economic growth on the second quarter [3].
-Hence, the air quality has gotten worst in the Indonesian big cities because of the huge amount of motorcycles and cars emissions.
+The recognition of environmental awareness in the automotive industry has been a major concern [1].
+It is widely acknowledged that the automotive industry is a significant economic force in the world and thus should be responsible for global air pollution.
+In Indonesia, the motorcycle industry dominates the automotive industry, as sales of motorcycles are five times higher than sales of cars according to the sales report in the first semester of 2019 [2].
+Together with cars, the motorcycle industry contributes 5.44% to the nation's economic growth in the second quarter [3].
+However, the air quality in Indonesian cities has worsened due to the large amount of emissions from motorcycles and cars.

-The implementation of PSS has a possibility to reduce the environmental impact.
-This statement is supported by Annarelli et al. [4] that define PSS as a business model concentrated toward the provision of integrated of product and service which is formulated to improve sustainability and to satisfy customers' needs.
-In other word, PSS solutions tries to replace or substitute the selling product to selling solutions that has potential to decrease the environmental burden [5].
+The implementation of product-oriented Product-Service Systems (PSS) has the potential to reduce the environmental impact.
+Annarelli et al. [4] define PSS as a business model focused on the provision of integrated products and services that is formulated to improve sustainability and satisfy customers' needs.
+In other words, PSS solutions aim to replace or substitute the sale of products with solutions that have the potential to decrease the environmental burden [5].

-The repeated renewal of motorcycle by customers have contributed to the increasing of waste volumes along with the hazardous chemical ingredients inside the motorcycle [6].
-Opposite to the sustainability concept, many people replaced their products not because of function problems but for aesthetic purposes [7].
-Several motorcycle manufacturers companies have been reshaped their thinking to be more sustain.
-To be sustain, there are that categories based on the life cycle of the product including sustainable product design and development, sustainable manufacturing process and sustainable end of life management [8].
-Sustainable product design has its goal such as diminishing hazardous materials, wastes, increasing recovery by maintenance and repair, rework and recycling [9].
-Sustainable manufacturing process includes reducing the energy consumption and CO2 emission that adhere to standards ruled by government.
-Finally, sustainable end of life refers to product recovery after usage such as reuse, remanufacturing and recycle [8].
+The frequent renewal of motorcycles by customers has contributed to the increasing volume of waste, along with the hazardous chemical ingredients inside the motorcycle [6].
+Contrary to the concept of sustainability, many people replace their products not because of functional problems but for aesthetic purposes [7].
+Several motorcycle manufacturers have reshaped their thinking to be more sustainable.
+To achieve sustainability, there are three categories based on the life cycle of the product, including sustainable product design and development, sustainable manufacturing processes, and sustainable end-of-life management [8].
+Sustainable product design aims to reduce hazardous materials and waste, increase recovery through maintenance and repair, rework, and recycling [9].
+Sustainable manufacturing processes include reducing energy consumption and CO2 emissions in adherence to government standards.
+Finally, sustainable end-of-life management refers to product recovery after usage, such as reuse, remanufacturing, and recycling [8].

-There are huge environmental issues related to motorcycle industry predominantly with the high level of end of life product waste when products come to end of their useful life [10].
-Solutions will be two alternatives, both to decrease the consumption rate by prolonging the product lifetime and to use material rescription [11].
-Both of them can be solved by proposing the concept of the product-oriented PSS.
-This approach has shifted the paradigm of manufacturing and service [9].
-Example related to the automotive industry are refurbishment product offering, take-back product offering, warranty contract, maintenance contract, spare-part and component offering and fuel efficiency information services [10].
+The motorcycle industry is facing significant environmental issues, predominantly due to the high level of waste generated at the end of the product life cycle [10].
+Two solutions to this issue are to decrease the consumption rate by prolonging the product's lifetime and to use material recycling [11].
+Both can be achieved by proposing the concept of product-oriented Product-Service Systems (PSS).
+This approach has shifted the paradigm of manufacturing and selling towards providing an integrated solution of product and service [9].
+Examples related to the automotive industry include refurbishment product offerings, take-back product offerings, warranty contracts, maintenance contracts, spare parts and component offerings, and fuel efficiency information services [10].

-There are three types of PSS: the product-oriented PSS, the use-oriented PSS, and the results-oriented PSS [12].
-The product-oriented PSS offers a bundle of product-service, which includes a contract of services as the guarantee of product functionality and durability.
-The use-oriented PSS provides the use of the product through leasing or sharing.
-A results-oriented PSS offers the result or the capability of the product, for example by providing laundered clothes rather than selling a washing machine.
-The main business for motorcycle industry is selling a product which includes a services contract, hence, PSS for this study limits its discussion to the product-oriented PSS.
+There are three types of Product-Service Systems (PSS): product-oriented PSS, use-oriented PSS, and results-oriented PSS [12].
+Product-oriented PSS offers a bundle of product and services, including a service contract as a guarantee of product functionality and durability.
+Use-oriented PSS provides access to the product through leasing or sharing, while resultsoriented PSS offers the result or capability of the product, such as providing laundered clothes instead of selling a washing machine.
+As the main business of the motorcycle industry is selling a product that includes a service contract, this study limits its discussion to the product-oriented PSS.